 Strategies you can implement to reduce the risks of mixing weed and alcohol include:

-- Using standardized units of alcohol and THC: Using measurements like a standard drink and ounces of marijuana may ensure that you are ingesting a regulated amount.
+- Use standardized units of alcohol and THC: Using measurements, like a standard drink and ounces of marijuana, may ensure that you ingest a regulated amount.

-- Following medical THC guidelines: Knowing the strain of marijuana and its potency can help know how much is too much.
+- Follow medical THC guidelines: Knowing the strain and potency can help you determine a safe limit when consuming THC and alcohol.

-- Knowing how to sober up: Drinking water in between alcohol can limit the negative effects.
-Eating can also dampen the effects of either substance.
+- Know how to sober up: Drinking water or eating between the use of either substance can limit the adverse effects.

 How to Cope With the Negative Effects of Mixing Weed & Alcohol

-If you have mixed weed and alcohol and experience an uncomfortable or negative reaction, there are some ways to cope until the effects wear off.
+If you consume alcohol and weed together and experience an uncomfortable reaction, there are ways to cope until the effects subside.

 Here are some tips for handling the effects of mixing weed and alcohol: